Pekka Katajisto, Principal Investigator

 Çise Kizilirmak

 I am a molecular biologist trained for systems biology approaches.
 I did my PhD working on dynamics of a biological oscillator in the context of paracrine inflammatory signalling using live cell imaging as a main tool.
 I am interested in how cells use signalling molecules to keep each other informed and how far these signals travel in crowded environments.
-I recently joined Katajisto Lab to start tackling some of these questions.
+I joined Katajisto Lab to start tackling some of these questions.

 PhD STUDENTS